tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Gain a +2 bonus to your AC until the start of your next turn (champion: PD too; epic: also MD).

 **Quirk:** Touchy and defensive.

 ---

+#### Purity

+1/Battle

+When you make an attack, that attack deals radiant damage, and one target of the attack takes 1d8 extra damage, hit or miss (champion: 2d10 damage; epic: 3d10 damage).
+You can also always use the ring to remove dirt and filth from yourself, from food, and from other objects (but it doesn’t protect against any attack or condition).

+**Quirk:** Fastidious.

+---